 Small bank of four resonant bandpass filters.
 There is a feedback loop built in which can add extra sustain to the resonance on the filters, or if pushed will go into screaming self oscillation.
 Plugin can optionally be controlled via MIDI in either four voice polyphonic mode or in unison.
 When controlled with MIDI frequency sliders work as an offset and can be used similar to an additive synthesiser in mono (unison) mode.
 Settings for MIDI along with some other features including toggleable pre-programmed scales can be found in the advanced features tab.

 Clone of the Chord eurorack module by Qu-Bit made in Pure Data to run on the Terminal Tedium.
-Download here.
+Download on GitHub.